Computers Overview

 This page describes the engineering changes made subsequent to the first shipments of MFX.
 (The firmware page describes minor enhancements to the firmware, the focus on this page is purely hardware.)

-The biggest issue that I experienced was supply shortages and the variable quality of the FPGA modules that we used in the design. (in hindsight, it would have been better to use a device that was not so near the end of its production life, but hey-ho!).
+The biggest issue that I experienced when completing MFX boards was supply shortages and the variable quality of the FPGA modules that we used in the design. (in hindsight, it would have been better to use a device that was not so near the end of its production life, but hey-ho!).

-The FPGA module was so common and (supposedly) available from so many different suppliers that I thought that it must have been an Open Source project, at least, originally, and as such, I should have been able to locate the original design files with a view to having them manufactured and assembled by my usual PCB supplier.
+The FPGA module was so common and (supposedly) available from so many different suppliers that I thought that it must have been an Open Source project, at least, originally, and as such, I expected to be able to locate the original design files with a view to having them manufactured and assembled by my usual PCB supplier.
 Unfortunately, I was not able to find the design for the original board anywhere on the web, however, I did find a possible solution . . . .

 Ralf Thelen, the designer of a number of hardware projects for legacy pinball machines, had used the same FPGA development board for a number of his projects and had experienced the same quality issues that I had.
 As he notes on his website, "Because of this I made a 99% copy of the [Cyclone II Development] board which can be fully assembled by JLCPCB."
 Ralf described this and included links to his repository containing the design files on this page of his website, lisy.dev.